- 2 Lesson(s)

 CE credit for Nurses in the USA

-Realizations Inc. offers fifteen (15) contact hours of Continuing Education Credit for Nurses through the California Board of Nursing after the completion of the 12 modules.
-BRN Provider #08580.
-Certificates are sent by email.
-Cost is $15.00 USD.
+Realizations Inc offers 15 contact hours of CE Credit for Registered Nurses through the CA Board of Registered Nursing after the completion of the 13 modules.

 © Arlene R. Taylor, PhD